Nathan-Yorio/Reusable-Terraform-Modules/README.md

 # Reusable Terraform Modules
 Some premade terraform modules that can have variables passed to re-provision infrastructure elsewhere

+## Module Explanations

+### Route 53
+#### create-new-domain-record
+- creates a new subdomain record based on the specified variable
+- allocates new subdomain record to a pre-defined application load balancer also with an included variable

 ## Usage Instructions
 In order to pass variables into the main script's modules variables need to be passed with: